 - (1) InQuizitive Assignments (10 points each) are based on the assigned textbook reading for a given week.
 InQuizitive is a program that comes with the purchase of your textbook.
 There is a total of 14 InQuizitive assignments and they are worth a total of 100 points.
 These assignments are due on Fridays by 11:59pm and are accessed via link through Canvas to the InQuizitive website.
 If you rented or purchased a used book, you can purchase access through the publisher's website.
-[140 points] - (2) Discussion Boards (10 points each) are designed for students to discuss the primary topics of pseudoscientific cases found in our secondary text Frauds, Myths, and Mysteries.
-Each week readings from this text are due there will be an accompanying discussion.
-For the full 10 points, students will respond to the discussion prompt and respond to 2 other students.
-[70 points] - (3) Exams (50 points each) Conceptual understanding and application of knowledge is the principal objective of the course and will be targeted by assessment.
+[140 points] - (2) In-Class Discussions (10 points each) are designed for students to discuss the primary topics of pseudoscientific cases found in our secondary text Frauds, Myths, and Mysteries as well as supplementary PDFs, videos, etc. [70 points] - (3) Exams (50 points each) Conceptual understanding and application of knowledge is the principal objective of the course and will be targeted by assessment.
 Exams are multiple choice and short answer oriented.
 Objective questions are included to assess core content.
 There will be one midterm exam and one final exam that will be administered on the course Canvas website at a designated time.
 [100 points] - (3) Term Paper: The main themes of the course are ancient civilization, pseudoscience, and environmental interaction.
 The term paper will allow students to explore these critical concepts in the context of scientific archaeological knowledge about the past.
 Papers will follow a specified format and use relevant research source material.
 The minimum is 3000 words.
 Writing is an important aspect of this course.
 It is assumed that students have completed 100W or equivalent writing competencies and are assessed accordingly on written work.
 The term paper will be constructed over the course of the semester through a research proposal, reference list, and peer review.
 Any instance of plagiarism or academic dishonesty will result in an automatic F. [100 points]